arichiardi/replumb/README.md

 ## Node.js

-Support is provided, but only `:optimization :none` works fine at the moment:
+Support is provided, but only `:optimizations :none` works fine at the moment:

 ```clojure
 (replumb/read-eval-call